How to Please a Woman: 9 Techniques to Make Sex Better for Her

 Here’s a recap of what we’ve talked about in five convenient takeaways:

 • Listen.
 Make sure you understand what they are and aren’t comfortable with.
-Listening also extends to yourself, your own body and a healthcare professional in the event you need to take care of your health.
+Listening also extends to yourself, your own body.

 • Take care of your health.
-No matter how “in the mood” you and your partner are, if you’re struggling alone with ED or PE, you’re not going to be present, focused or vulnerable.
+No matter how “in the mood” you and your partner are, if you’re struggling alone with ED or PE, you’re not going to be present, focused, or vulnerable.
 Of course, finding the right treatment can take time, which is why you and your partner both need to be patient.

 • Be patient.
 Whether it’s helping her catch up with your enthusiasm with proper foreplay or her waiting for you to be ready for the next round, patience is more than a necessary evil between orgasms.
 In fact, the space between orgasms is where all the magic happens.

 Need more help?
-Not sure how to handle lingering problems like PE, ED or performance anxiety?
+Not sure how to handle lingering problems like PE, ED, or performance anxiety?
 We can assist.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment or medication.